turingschool/curriculum/tutorials/debugging/outputting_text.markdown

 Also, further down the page you'll see the request's parameters formatted in a YAML debug block.

-This is my favorite debugging technique when writing Rails applications because you don't have to dig through anything -- execution halts right at your message.
-You can even use `raise` in conjunction with Ruby's here-docs and string interpolation:
+This is a great debugging technique when writing Rails applications because you don't have to dig through anything -- execution halts right at your message.

+You can even use `raise` in conjunction with Ruby's _here-doc_ and string interpolation to create a block of output:

 ```
 raise <<-EOS

 params: #{params.inspect}
 @product: #{@product.inspect}

 >>